ballerina-platform/module-ballerina-jwt/README.md

 JSON Web Token (JWT) is a compact, URL-safe means of representing claims to be transferred between two parties.
 The claims in a JWT are encoded as a JSON object that is used as the payload of a JSON Web Signature (JWS) structure or as the plaintext of a JSON Web Encryption (JWE) structure, enabling the claims to be digitally signed or integrity protected with a Message Authentication Code(MAC) and/or encrypted.

-The Ballerina JWT module facilitates auth providers that is to be used by the clients and listeners of different protocol connectors.
+The Ballerina JWT module facilitates auth providers that are to be used by the clients and listeners of different protocol connectors.
 Also, it provides the APIs for issuing a self-signed JWT and validating a JWT.

 For more information go to [The JWT Module](https://docs.central.ballerina.io/ballerina/jwt/latest).